jeffpar/pcjs.v1/_posts/2018-05-27-somebody-put-a-spell-on-me.md

-Recently, a handful of people, like Michal over at the [OS/2 Museum](http://www.os2museum.com/wp/a-word-on-the-call-5-spell/), and myself, had been looking for examples for old software that used the CP/M-style "CALL 5" interface to DOS, instead of (or in addition to) the "INT 21h" interface.
+Recently, a handful of people, like Michal over at the [OS/2 Museum](http://www.os2museum.com/wp/a-word-on-the-call-5-spell/), and myself, had been looking for examples of old software that used the CP/M-style "CALL 5" interface to DOS, instead of (or in addition to) the "INT 21h" interface.

 Here was a prime example, [SPELL.COM](#break-the-spell), that I had found 30 years ago and completely forgotten